-So in July 2019, City of Wolverhampton Council became the ﬁrst local authority in the Black Country to declare a Climate Emergency.
+City of Wolverhampton Council was the first council in the Black Country to declare a climate emergency

 - Make all council activities net carbon zero by 2028

-- Ensure all strategic decisions and budgets are in line with the shift to net carbon zero
+- Make sure decisions and budgets are in line with the shift to net carbon zero

 - Appoint a Member Champion for Climate Change

-- Lobby national and regional powers to secure greater resources for tackling Climate Change
+- Ask national and regional powers for more help in tackling Climate Change